Intervention Window

 Quick answer

 What is the intervention window in trading?
 The intervention window is the 2-to-4-minute gap between a behavioural trigger event and the trader's next damaging action.
 Inside this window, the trader is reachable and the outcome can still change.
 The industry's current trigger-to-intervention timeline is 48 to 72 hours.
-Collapsing that to under 5 seconds is the highest-leverage change an institution can make to trader retention.
+Collapsing that to under 5 seconds is the single most consequential change an institution can make to trader retention.

 The intervention window is the two-to-four-minute gap between a trigger event (a significant loss, a drawdown breach, a revenge trade) and the trader's next damaging action.
 Inside this window, the trader is reachable.
 After it, the damage is done.
 This window is the central operating principle of real-time behavioural coaching.